-Canoeing Katherine Gorge is indeed an amazing adventure, but it will not seduce everybody.
+Canoeing Katherine Gorge is indeed an amazing adventure, but the overnight trip will not seduce everybody.

 You may want to consider the different options to explore the gorge before booking your canoe for two days.

-Canoeing in the first two sections of Katherine Gorge
+Katherine Gorge: canoeing in the first two sections (day trip)

 We did not notice that we picked one without a handle at the front.
 It makes the portage impossible.
 Luckily, a lovely couple saw our difficulties when we had to carry the canoe between the second and the third gorge.
 It is supposed to be a very easy portage compared to all the others, and we were stuck there.
-They kindly offered us to take their canoe so we could carry on.
+As they were only canoeing Katherine Gorge as a day trip and didn’t need to carry their vessel, they kindly offered us to take their canoe so we could carry on our overnight expedition.

-The third section of Katherine Gorge: Lili Pond and Encounter with a crocodile
+The third section of Katherine Gorge: Lili Pond and a close encounter with a crocodile

 The fourth section of Katherine Gorge (and onwards): where the struggles begin

-The trip until then had been pleasant and comfortable, but it was finally time for struggles start with the portage.
-It took us almost 1 hour of efforts to reach the fourth gorge.
+The trip until then had been pleasant and comfortable, but it was finally time for struggles to start with the portage.
+It took us almost 1 hour of effort to reach the fourth gorge.

 But we could taste the rewards of our achievement, and that kept us motivated all the way.
 Indeed, we had left all the daily visitors behind and had the gorge for ourselves.